 That can be a challenge in the frozen aisles, with shoppers often disrupting the shelves while making their selections.
 Grocers have found that the SimpliStock™ Wire and Metal System from Retail Space Solutions can help improve the frozen experience for both shoppers and stockers.

 While wire and metal shelves are the most common retail freezer fixtures, they’re also the most commonly cluttered and untidy.
 SimpliStock keeps frozen products front-faced and organized all day long using existing shelving.
-Installing in just minutes, strong magnet platforms hold these unique pusher systems in place on metal shelves, while push-through stabilizers ensure platforms rest securely on wire shelves.
+Installing in just minutes, strong magnet platforms hold these unique pusher systems in place on metal shelves.
+Meanwhile, the push-through stabilizers ensure platforms rest securely on wire shelves.

 SimpliStock will quite simply create better frozen displays, which can take customer loyalty – and your bottom line – to unmatched heights.